Software

 The 12-second rule suggests that readers spend about 12 seconds scanning an email before deciding to act or move on.
 Keeping subject lines clear, using a strong call-to-action, and writing concise copy can help keep current users' attention and improve engagement rates.

 Most email service providers limit sending to protect against abuse, but some offer free tools or starter plans with capped daily limits.
-Using multiple tools to split lists across different accounts can work, though it requires careful tracking.
+Using multiple tools to split lists between different accounts can work, though it requires careful tracking.

 For larger outreach campaigns, affordable pricing plans from reputable providers are safer.
 They maintain sender reputation, protect data accuracy, and give detailed insights into campaign performance.
 Always test before sending with a read float check to confirm proper setup.